AI Video Unnatural Physics: Why Things Fall Wrong (and How to Fix It)

 This is a workaround pros use even on platforms with good physics.

-Step 3: Use reference video where tool supports it
+Step 3: Use reference-video / motion control where the tool supports it

-If you have real footage of similar physics:
+If you have real footage of similar physics, trace its motion instead of letting the model imagine physics:

 # Cap clip length

-- Physics issues compound; 2-3s is the sweet spot
+- Physics error compounds; 2-3s is the sweet spot for hard shots

-- 5s+ guaranteed to have visible physics drift on hard cases
+- 5s+ will show visible physics drift on difficult cases

 Step 5: Switch to a stronger physics model

-# Note: even the best fail on complex physics
+# Note: even the best model fails on truly complex physics

-Step 6: For commercial work, composite real physics into AI footage
+Step 6: For commercial work, composite real physics into the AI footage

 # Hybrid workflow